The effects of temperature and rainfall anomalies on Mexican inflation: Introduction

-The paper proceeds as follows.
-Section 2 surveys the literature on the effect of extreme-weather related events on inflation.
-Section 3 describes the data used in the empirical analysis.
-Section 4 presents the two econometric approaches used in the empirical analysis.
-Section 5 shows the results, while Section 6 concludes.
+The paper proceeds as follows. \Cref{sec:litrev} surveys the literature on the effect of extreme-weather related events on inflation. \Cref{sec:data} describes the data used in the empirical analysis. \Cref{sec:method} presents the two econometric approaches used in the empirical analysis. \Cref{sec:results} shows the results, while \Cref{sec:conclusion} offers concluding remarks.

-\section{Literature Review}
+\section{Literature review}

-This paper contributes to several strands of the empirical literature on the impact of extreme weather-related events on inflation.
-In what follows we briefly discuss each of them.
+This paper contributes to the literature on the macroeconomic effects of extreme weather-related events, with a focus on their short- and long-term impacts on GDP growth and consumer price inflation.
+A recent synthesis by \citet[][Table 1]{ehlers2025} summarizes the stylized and theoretical effects of such events: extreme temperatures tend to reduce economic activity without significantly affecting inflation, while precipitation and flood events are associated with short-term declines in output and increases in inflation.
+In the medium term, reconstruction-related capital investment may boost economic activity and offset initial inflationary pressures.
+The following subsections expand on these findings, highlighting studies that support or challenge this characterization.